robertgrant/stata2d3/README.md

 ### d3_tag

-**d3_tag** takes an SVG graph file exported by Stata, scans it for objects ike the plot region, axes, axis titles, gridlines, circles and lines inside the plotregion, and so on.
+**d3_tag** takes an SVG graph file exported by Stata, scans it for objects like the plotregion, axes, axis titles, gridlines, circles and lines inside the plotregion, and so on.
 Once it has found those, it adds *ids* and *classes* (which we collectively call "tags" here, much to the horror of full-stack rockstar web devz), which help D3 keep track of what's going on, and what it can change or interact with inside the SVG.
 It can only work with SVG exported by Stata because those files follow a clearly specified structure, and **d3_tag** uses that structure to find its way around; you can't feed files from other software into it, nor can you amend your Stata SVG in Inkscape or Illustrator, and then plug it into **d3_tag**.

 * **d3_tag** *filename*, Outputfile(*filename*) MGroups(*varname numeric*) LGroups(*varname numeric*) Replace